 f.
-Process for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
-If the reevaluation process differs from the evaluation process, describe the differences:
+Proc ess for Level of Care Evaluation/Reevaluation: Per 42 CFR § 441.303(c)(1), describe the process for evaluating waive er applicants for their need for the level of care under the waiver.
+If the reevaluation process differs from the Avalu ention process describe the differences: